Zexu-Tan/ara/README.md

 make toolchain-llvm
 ```

 Ara also requires an updated Spike ISA simulator, with support for the vector extension.
+There are linking issues with the standard libraries when using newer CC/CXX versions to compile Spike.
+Therefore, here we resort to older versions of the compilers.
+If there are problems with dynamic linking, use: make riscv-isa-sim LDFLAGS="-static-libstdc++".
+Spike was compiled successfully using gcc and g++ version 7.2.0.

 To build Spike, run the following command in the project's root directory.

 ```bash
 # Build Spike

 make riscv-isa-sim
 ```